 go to Homepage

-But when the month of July passed rather uneventfully, everyone was terribly disappointed.
+When the month of July 1999 passed rather uneventfully, everyone was terribly disappointed.
 All the Nostradamus "experts" hurriedly came up with all sorts of excuses for why prophecy #10-72 hadn't come true.
 In actuality however, this prophecy may have indeed come true exactly as Nostradamus predicted.
 It seems that everyone simply missed it!
 The following interpretation of this Nostradamus quatrain is representative of many translations published in numerous Nostradamus books well in advance of the 1999 event:

 In the year 1999 and seven months,